UTexas80/splGoldenDeathX/README.md

 _Welcome to the SPL Golden Crossing Dashboard!_

-**Abstract** Binomial event.

-**Hypothesis**: Discern whether the trend is truly your friend.

-**Mission**: utilize Machine Learning & Fintech analytics to vette the ASX for compelling Small Cap Biotech trading opportunities.
+**Abstract** Biotechs are inherently predisposed to a binary event.
+Are there precursors, i.e. trends that can identify a successful outcome?
+By utilizing Machine Learning & Fintech analytics to vette the ASX for compelling Small Cap Biotech trading opportunities can we discern whether the trend is truly your friend.

 **Methodology**: This backtest trading mechanism is based upon the Golden Cross and Death Cross technical indicator(s).
 These trends exist under the following conditions: